G00411367/pands-project/README.md

-# Pands Project
+# Pands Project - Fisher's Iris data set
 Author: Ioan Domsa

+Date : April 2022

 Programing and Scripting 2022

-## Fisher's Iris data set, backgroud
+## Backgroud

 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in 1936 as an example of linear discriminant analysis.